Gospel Lectionary of Trebizond

 Trabzon (Turkey) β€” 2nd half of the 10th century

-Worn out over many centuries, but now completely restored: an early Byzantine masterpiece as a gift for the Russian tsars
+Worn over many centuries, but still intact thanks to extensive restoration: an early Byzantine masterpiece from Trabzon as a gift for the Russian Tsar Alexander II.

 1. This decorative 10th century illumination is the work of several artists and shows both oriental and classical influences